 Rough: When approximate final elevations have been established.
 All drainage devices necessary for the protection of the building site from flooding must be installed and functional.
+The site must be free from geotechnical hazard.
 The building pad must drain properly, and berms must be installed at the top of all fill slopes.
 In addition, the Engineered Grading Consultant Statement and Contractor Statement for rough grading must be submitted.
 Original documents are required.
 Copies and faxes will not be accepted.
-Several other agency approvals may be required prior to rough grade approval, including: Geotechnical & Materials Engineering Division approval, Construction Division approval of street and storm drain improvements, and Land Development Division approval of Landscape & Irrigation plans.
+Several other agency approvals may be required prior to rough grade approval, including: Geotechnical & Materials Engineering Division approval, Land Development Division (Construction Section) approval of street and storm drain improvements, and Land Development Division approval of Landscape & Irrigation plans.